giabao12-hali/BlazorEcommerce/README.md

 just kidding.
 <br />

-1. Add migration & Update your database.
+1. Add migration & Update your database with nuget package.
 2. Register an Account for using an application.
 3. Enjoy. 🌟